Profitable Customer Relationships, is this a reality? Also, is every job or project worth taking on?

 I say no, not really…and here’s why.

 One issue we found was that there were particular job types, for example, private residential work.
 Which, just ended up being unprofitable.
 Another problem was with an individual customer.
-This particular customer who on the surface appeared to be one of the profitable customer relationships was not.
+This particular customer who he had a long relationship with, and on the surface appeared to be one of his profitable customers.
+Was not!
 My client helped this particular customer prepare tendering documents for which he did not get paid.
-When his customer won a bid, my client got a good job out of it.
+But, when his customer won a bid, my client got a good job out of it.

 Dunn & Bradstreet have a report stating that if your net profit is 10% you need to do 12.5 times the amount of your loss on a job to make up for the loss.
-Moreover, you can spend the rest of the year making up for it.
+In reality, you can spend the rest of the year making up for it.

 So, the simple solution is that you need to stop doing work that doesn’t make you the amount of money you need to make.
 Grade your customers and job types A B C or D. Create the guideline for what makes up each category.
 Be a strong enough leader to say NO to D grade clients and a few of the C’s.
 The A’s and B’s will always play by your rules, be happy to do it, and not ask for favours.
-The D’s will want to set their standards, still be unhappy and ask for favours all the time.
+The D’s will want to set their standards.
+And, still, be unhappy.
+Also, ask for favours all the time.